At 3,491 feet in elevation, Mount Greylock is the highest point in Massachusetts and southern New England.

 - Address30 Rockwell Rd.
 Lanesborough, MA 01237

-- CategoryEducational Programs-Lectures, Historic Houses & Landmarks, Land Trusts & Protections, National Historic Landmarks, Nature-Parks-Paddle-Hike, Sites & Programs for Families
+- CategoryEducational Programs-Lectures, Historic Houses & Landmarks, Land Trusts & Protections, National Historic Landmarks, Outdoor Recreation: Nature-Parks-Paddle-Hikes, Sites & Programs for Families

 - LocationLanesborough MA